Treblesteph/oh-data-source-template/README.md

 `foreman run python manage.py collectstatic`

-*Please note you may see a warning message similar to:*
+*Please note you can ignore the following warning message:*
  > You have requested to collect static files at the destination location as specified in your settings:

  > > development:~/your_project/staticfiles

  > This will overwrite existing files!

  > Are you sure you want to do this?

-*This is normal so you can just ignore it.*

 Now we are ready to run the app locally.
 Enter the command `foreman start`, and don't worry if you see the following warning: